Chapter 13 : Hippy, Happy, Hooray.

 I set about inviting everybody I thought should be there – the entirety of my relatives, some old friends from school and work, the kind young lady who served me croissants at the bakery, Eddie… and Malfoy.

 Here’s how it happened:

-About three days before my birthday, I was walking back from the corner store with a bag of cat food and a packet of jellybeans, dressed in comfortable if unflattering clothing and sporting a drawn, pale face.
+About three days before my birthday, I was walking back from the corner store with a bag of cat food and a packet of jellybeans, dressed in comfortable, yet unflattering clothing and sporting a drawn, pale face.
 I had a bit of a hangover.
-Or I was still slightly drunk, I was still trying to figure that out.
+Or I was still slightly drunk, I was in the process of figuring that out.
 The night before, Luc and Iv and I had gone to a party on the outskirts of London, and in true Rose Weasley fashion, I had drunk more than I should have.
 And I was paying for that dearly right now.